nasa/nos3/docs/wiki/Scenario_Low_Power.md

 - [Scenario - In Flight Patching](https://github.com/nasa/nos3/blob/dev/docs/wiki/Scenario_Patching.md)
 - [Scenario - Adding FDC Check for Sample Disabled to Science Mode](https://github.com/nasa/nos3/blob/dev/docs/wiki/Scenario_Fault_Science.md)
 - [Scenario - Commanding ADCS in Science Mode](https://github.com/nasa/nos3/blob/dev/docs/wiki/Scenario_Controlling_ADCS_During_Science.md)

 ## Introduction
 The goal of this scenario is to build off of much of the knowledge gained in previous scenarios to identify and solve a low power issue that develops on-orbit during mission operations.
-The following is the situation
+The following is the situation presented:
-presented:

-You are the Software Maintenance Team for the STF mission.
+You are a member of the Software Maintenance Team for the STF mission.
 It has launched, been commissioned, and has been running over the US.
-Its power state has slowly decline over time, though still within normal limits, and still recharging during daytime when science data is not being gathered or a pass is not being taken.
-The Mission Operations Center (MOC) reports that, after a routine partial check of the EPS sent from the ground based off the
-System Tests for EPS, and reactivation of Science Mode for the next Pass, Active Science was inhibited due to a low power state, and the satellite is not charging at normal during the last few minutes before it enters eclipse, but instead discharging.
+Its power state has slowly declined over time, though still within normal limits, and is still recharging during daytime when science data is not being gathered or a pass is not being taken.
+The Mission Operations Center (MOC) reports that they have conducted a routine partial check of the EPS, which was sent from the ground based off the System Tests for EPS.
+While conducting this and reactivating Science Mode in preparation for the next pass,  Active Science was inhibited due to a low power state.
+The satellite is also not charging as normal, but is actively discharging.
 With it entering eclipse shortly, there is concern that the craft will drop to a dangerously low power state before it can charge again, assuming whatever is preventing charging is resolved.
 You are called by the MOC to triage the situation and provide an in-flight patch to try and save the mission.

 ## Step 1 - Scenario Setup
-In order to set up this scenario, a few configuration changes need to be made to simulate the scenario above.
+In order to set up this scenario, a few configuration changes need to be made to NOS3.
 First, you will need to set the starting time of the mission to `814202000.526` in your `cfg/nos3_mission.xml`.
 This should set you into a situation with an evening/night science pass over the US.

 ![lowPower_TimeChange](https://github.com/user-attachments/assets/f2e5acdc-ade7-4cc8-9f20-a37a618c3034)